japherwocky/j4ne/README.md

 Running the server for the first time
 -------------------------------------

-The following options should be passed to 'j4ne.py' if you are running the bot for the first time.
+The following options should be passed to `j4ne.py` if you are running the bot for the first time.

-* `newbot`
-..This option will generate a link at the command line so you can add j4ne to your Discord server
+* `newbot` : This option will generate a link at the command line so you can add j4ne to your Discord server

-* `mktables`
-..Generates a new sqlite database
+* `mktables` : Generates a new sqlite database

-* `twitch` & `twitchapi`
-..These options should be set to `False` if you will not be using these features and not added the credentials to `keys.py`
+* `twitch` & `twitchapi` : These options should be set to `False` if you will not be using these features and not added the credentials to `keys.py`

 Examble: